-mobile posting is the act of using a mobile device to post to a site, typically your own personal indieweb site.
+mobile posting is the act of using a mobile device to post to a site, including and especially replying to or sharing a web page, typically using your own personal indieweb site.

 In general, most web interfaces for allowing posting on desktop are easily used on mobile, but the difficulty generally arises when one wants to share, like, bookmark, or repost material from one site or application to one's own site.
 This typically requires some mobile gymnastics of separately cutting and pasting quantities of text and URL's, not to mention after-the-fact editing to make the post look correct.